fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UsingImagesInContrastModes.md

 The User Interface Options component allows users to easily transform pages into one of several contrast versions.
 The results of this transformation are much more complete if any logos, images, and other graphics are also converted to match the contrast scheme.

 If you are integrating UI Options into your site, we highly recommend you create contrast versions of your site logo, and any other similarly static image.
-This page provides simple steps you can use if you have Photoshop or similar image editing software.

-This guide uses Photoshop as an example.
+This page is divided into two sections:

+1. Creating contrast versions of your graphics using Photoshop (or similar image editing software), and
+2. Using CSS to switch between different contrast versions of the images.

 ![A logo appearing properly with a yellow-on-black contrast theme](../images/tutorial-uio-good-bad-logos.png)

+## Converting Images With Transparency

-UI Options provides four high-contrast themes:
+UI Options provides four high contrast themes:

 * black on white
 * white on black
 * black on yellow
-* yellow-on-black
+* yellow on black

-These themes would require three versions of your logo: all-black, all-white and all-yellow.

-For suggestions on how to create the CSS to swap in the high-contrast images, see "High contrast background images" further down this page.

-## Converting Images With Transparency
+* light grey on dark grey

+These themes would require different versions of images and graphics to match.
+To do this you will need to use image editing software like Photoshop to change the colours of the images to match the different contrast themes.

 The simplest images to convert are ones that already have a transparent background.
-Creating high-contrast versions involves simply 'locking' the transparent pixels so they stay transparent and then painting over everything not-transparent with the desired colour.
+Creating contrast versions involves 'locking' the transparent pixels so they stay transparent and then painting over everything not-transparent with the desired colour.

 ### Step 1 - Lock the transparent pixels